Ruff beginning in Hawaii for new dog handler

 |0

-This work, Ruff beginning in Hawaii for new dog handler [Image 3 of 3], by SSG Tristan Moore, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ruff beginning in Hawaii for new dog handler, by SSG Tristan Moore, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT